 Graduate Requirements: Planetary Science

 In addition to general Institute and basic division requirements, candidates for the Ph.D. degree in planetary science must satisfy the following course requirements: Ge 101, Ge 102, and courses in planetary formation and dynamics (Ge/Ay 133), planetary atmospheres (Ge/ESE 150), planetary interiors (Ge 131), and planetary surfaces (Ge 151).
 In addition, students shall successfully complete 45 units of 100-level or higher courses in a coherent field of specialization.
 This requirement may be satisfied by completion of a subject minor or through a set of courses chosen in consultation with and approved by the adviser and the option representative.
-All candidates are expected to possess knowledge of physics and mathematics at the level of Ge 108, and higher-level mathematics and physics courses are strongly encouraged.
-This requirement may be met by previous coursework or through successful completion of this class.
-All candidates are expected to attend the planetary sciences seminar regularly and register for six terms of Ge 109 (planetary sciences section of oral communication) for a total of 6 units, nominally in the first year and second year.
-Satisfaction of the oral presentation coursework requirement includes at least one 30-minute presentation by the student in the planetary sciences seminar.
-Typically, students will present on their research work each year after the first year.
+A grade of C- or better is required for all course work that satisfies these requirements.
+Higher-level mathematics and physics courses are strongly encouraged.
+All candidates are expected to attend the planetary sciences seminar regularly.
+Satisfaction of the oral presentation requirement includes at least one 30-minute presentation annually by the student in the planetary sciences seminar, starting in the second year.
+Typically, students will present on their research work each year.

 Units at Caltech nominally reflect the total hours a typical student will spend per week in the classroom, the lab and with homework.
 Thus, a nine unit course may involve three hours in the classroom, two hours in a laboratory and four hours doing homework each week.